 Appendix B: Relationship between Program Savings and Evaluation Savings

-There is a distinction between activities required to conduct measurement and verification of savings at the program participant level and the activities conducted by program evaluators and the SWE to validate those savings.
+There is a distinction between activities required to conduct measurement and verification of savings by Implementation CSPs at the program participant level and the activities conducted by EDC Evaluation Contractors and the SWE to verify those savings.
 However, the underlying standard for the measurement of the savings for both of these activities is the measurement and verification protocols approved by the PA PUC.
 These protocols are of two different types:

-TRM specified protocols for standard measures, originally approved in the May 2009 order adopting the TRM
+TRM specified protocols for standard measures with EDC data gathering for open variables as appropriate

-Interim Protocols for standard measures, reviewed and recommended by the SWE and approved for use by the Director of the CEEP, subject to modification and incorporation into succeeding TRM versions to be approved by the PA PUC
+Interim Protocols for standard measures, reviewed and recommended by the SWE, subject to modification and incorporation into succeeding TRM versions to be approved by the PA PUC

 These protocols are to be uniform and used to measure and calculate savings throughout Pennsylvania.
 The TRM protocols are comprised of Deemed Measures and Partially Deemed Measures.
-Deemed Measures specify saving per energy efficiency measure and require verifying that the measure has been installed, or in cases where that is not feasible, that the measure has been purchased by a utility customer.
+Deemed Measures specify savings per energy efficiency measure and require verifying that the measure has been installed as intended, or in cases where that is not feasible, that the measure has been purchased by a utility customer.
 Partially Deemed Measures require both verification of installation and the measurement or quantification of open variables in the protocol.

 Stipulated and deemed numbers are valid relative to a particular classification of “standard” measures.
 In the determination of these values, a normal distribution of values should have been incorporated.
 Therefore, during the measurement and verification process, participant savings measures cannot be arbitrarily treated as “custom measures” if the category allocation is appropriate.